keboola/developers-docs/integrate/storage/php-client.md

 ### Example - Export data
-To export data from a Storage table to a CSV file, use the `TableExporter` class which is part of the client library.
+To export data from a Storage table to a CSV file, use the `TableExporter` class.
+It is part of the client library.
 You can use the following script:

 {% highlight php %}
 <?php